 This post may contain affiliate links.
 For more information, read my disclosure policy.

 Pineapple Cake is a cake that looks like a pineapple!
-This is the EASY way to make a pineapple cake for a pineapple party!
+This is the EASY way to decorate a cake for a pineapple party!
 A frosted 2-layer cake with yellow rosette swirls is a fun cake decorating idea, don’t you think?

 Imma start off this post by declaring that I am definitely no cake decorator.
 My cakes rarely become the vision in my head and 99% of the time I am disappointed in the outcome, which is why I never post decorated cakes here on the blog.
 In fact, my inability to create a straight or prettily decorated cake is why I primarily make naked cakes.

 Even though I’m always adding extra frosting and cake pieces to make my layer cakes level, I am still asked (quite often) to make cakes for friends.
 I don’t sell my desserts or do catering at all; that’s way too stressful for me.
 What I don’t mind doing, however, is making a birthday cake or treat now and again.
 If I can take the load off a friends shoulders when they’re planning a birthday party and volunteer to make a yummy cake, why not?
 Normally, it’s easy and I don’t have to worry about photos or video, because I know I’m (1) not going to get a slice shot and (2) it’s probably not going to be good enough for the blog anyway.